Adele Mason, Acting Executive Director

 Prior to joining the Foundation, Rebecca worked at The Dominion Post where she was a feature writer and a reporter.
 While at Fairfax, Rebecca undertook work placements at the Asahi Shimbun in Tokyo and the Shanghai Daily in China, both supported by the Foundation.
 Before taking up journalism, Rebecca was a teaching fellow in Chinese at the University of Otago.

-Melanie Crawford, Young Leaders Network Coordinator
+Melanie Crawford, Leadership Network Coordinator

 Melanie’s interest in Asia was established after several years working and travelling around the region.
 She joined the Foundation in 2005 as a project coordinator, working on a variety of projects and events.
-In October 2007, she took on the role of Young Leaders Network coordinator.
+In October 2007, she took on the role of Leadership Network coordinator.
 She has a BA in politics, theatre and film from Victoria University of Wellington.

 Monica Turner, Project Officer Culture